 Systemic: In order to see systemic or institutional change, business leaders must look at their talent management processes.

-If you’re an agency leader, how can you ensure you have a diverse of talent from which you recruit and promote employees?
+If you’re an agency leader, how can you ensure you have a diverse pool of talent from which you recruit and promote employees?
 How can you make sure employees at all levels feel like they belong and are valued?
 How will you structure your teams so they reflect the diverse customer base you are serving?

 Cultural change: DEI requires all of us.
 It has to permeate the workplace culture so that the company values are true for everyone.